-The origins of this name date from the University Council’s decision in the early 1990s to consult with Wellington iwi on an appropriate Māori name for the University.
+The name orginates from the University Council’s decision in the early 1990s to consult with Wellington iwi on an appropriate Māori name for the University.

-The University’s Treaty of Waitangi Consultative Group consulted widely with Te Taura Whiri i te Reo Māori (the Māori Language Commission), Māori academics and prominent Māori leaders on an appropriate name.
+The University’s Treaty of Waitangi Consultative Group consulted widely with Te Taura Whiri i te Reo Māori (the Māori Language Commission), Māori academics and prominent Māori leaders.
 A number of alternatives were considered.

-The Council accepted the Group’s recommendation at its meeting in December 1994, believing it to be a name that Māori, students, staff and the wider community, would readily identify with.
+In December 1994 the Council accepted the Group’s recommended names believing it to be one that Māori, students, staff and the wider community would readily identify with.